tuohybuoy/BI_Guardrails_Project/README.md

 As far as identifying "true positives" goes, the tool runs into a basic problem.
 Normally, researchers conduct power analysis to determine how much sample data they require to detect an effect of an anticipated size.
 This tool doesn't have that luxury, since course grades have already been awarded.
 Furthermore, the tool looks for effects of any size, not an anticipated size.

 Instead, the tool performs a kind of post-hoc power analysis.
 For each group in a chart, the tool computes the smallest "true" effect that could be detected at or above the specified power threshold.
-Then, if the group shows an effect of at least that size, it's displayed onscreen.
+Then, if the group shows an effect of at least that size, the effect is displayed onscreen.

 One contrary argument is that using observed power is just a different way of using p-values.
 A more fundamental argument is that controlling for Type II error is only meaningful before any data is collected, which is the only point it's acceptable to assume that the null hypothesis is false.

-At least the Percentage Bar Chart Tool is far from alone in the way is misuses power analysis!
+On the other hand, since power analysis tests sufficiency of sample size, it's indispensable to this tool.

 #### Effect Size